-The Continuing Disclosure Certificate will inure solely to the benefit of any Dissemination Agent, the Underwriter and Owners or Beneficial Owners from time to time of the 2018C Bonds.
+The Continuing Disclosure Certificate will inure solely to the benefit of any Dissemination Agent, the Underwriter and Owners or Beneficial Owners from time to time of the 2020 Bonds.
 A default under the Continuing Disclosure Certificate is not a default under the Indenture and the sole remedy following a default is an action to compel specific performance by the Agency with the terms of the Continuing Disclosure Certificate.

-Although the City, the Authority and certain community facilities districts formed by the City are not obligated persons pursuant to Rule 15c2-12 with respect to the 2018C Bonds, during the last five years the City, the Agency, the Former Agency, the Authority and certain community facilities districts formed by the City failed to comply in certain respects with continuing disclosure obligations related to outstanding bonded indebtedness.
+Although the City, the Facilities Financing Authority, the Public Financing Authority and certain community facilities districts formed by the City are not obligated persons pursuant to Rule 15c2-12 with respect to the Bonds, during the last five years the City, the Facilities Financing Authority, the Public Financing Authority, the Agency, the Former Agency, the Public Financing Authority and certain community facilities districts formed by the City failed to comply in certain respects with continuing disclosure obligations related to outstanding bonded indebtedness.
 The failures to comply include late filings with respect to several annual reports and incomplete filings with respect to other annual reports.
 The incomplete filings omitted one or more of the following items: